CrashPlan-Labs/crashplanCLI/docs/userguides/legalhold.md

 ## View matters and custodians

-You can use the crashplan CLI to get a list of all the [legal hold matters](https://support.crashplan.com/hc/en-us/articles/9225467244045--Legal-Hold-reference#All-matters) for your organization, or get full details for a matter.
+You can use the CrashPlan CLI to get a list of all the [legal hold matters](https://support.crashplan.com/hc/en-us/articles/9225467244045--Legal-Hold-reference#All-matters) for your organization, or get full details for a matter.

 ### List legal hold matters